Schwalbe Hans Dampf HS491 Addix Review

 For the same reasons that the Hans Dampf provides good levels of pedaling traction, it also provides ample braking traction.
 Again, the open tread pattern with taller knobs sharp square edges that face perpendicular to the direction of travel dig in quite well when the brakes are applied.
 Controlling your speed while riding this tire, especially as a front tire, is confidence-inspiring and predictable in conditions ranging from hard pack to completely blown out.

 The Hans Dampf has a relatively aggressive and widely spaced tread pattern that causes a little more rolling resistance than many other tires on the market.
 The non-directional tread pattern has squared-off center tread lugs with zero ramps to speak of.
 The rolling resistance is most noticeable on pavement, though it clearly feels a touch more sluggish on trails as well.
-It doesn't roll quite as fast as tires with smaller or more tightly packed center tread like the Maxxis Aggressor or WTB Trail Boss, but the difference is relatively negligible for non-competitive trail riding.
+It doesn't roll quite as fast as tires with smaller or more tightly packed center tread like the Maxxis Aggressor, but the difference is relatively negligible for non-competitive trail riding.

 Throughout our testing, we've found that Schwalbe tires are generally a bit more difficult to install than other brands.
 They are easy enough to get onto the rim, but seating them sometimes takes a little more effort than the competition.

-Schwalbe tires do not come cheap, and at a retail price of $103, the Hans Dampf HS 491 is one of the most expensive mountain bike tires you can buy.
+Schwalbe tires do not come cheap, in fact, the Hans Dampf HS 491 is one of the most expensive mountain bike tires you can buy.
 We find it hard to call it a great value when other tires cost significantly less and provide similar levels of performance.
 That said, the HS 491 does seem much more durable than the old version, so you'll likely get more for your money with a longer lifespan.
 We feel the HS 491 is a great tire if you like a drifty feel and are willing to throw down the cash.

-If you were a fan of the original Hans Dampf we think you'll probably love the new and improved HS 491.
+If you were a fan of the original Hans Dampf, we think you'll probably love the new and improved HS 491.
 This tire still holds true to its roots with a non-directional tread, rounded profile, and predictable drifty cornering feel, but it is beefier, burlier, and more durable than before.
 This tire comes in wider sizes, stands up far better to abuse, and can be pushed much harder than its predecessor.
 It also appears to be much more durable, which is great considering the high price of admission.
-That said, if you don't like the edgy feel of other tires you might really get along with our Top Pick for Drifting, the Hans Dampf HS 491.
+That said, if you don't like the edgy feel of other tires, you might really get along with the Hans Dampf HS 491.

-The Hans Dampf HS 491 is offered in a number of rubber compounds, wheel sizes, and widths, to suit a wide range of riders preferences and needs.
+The Hans Dampf HS 491 is offered in several rubber compounds, wheel sizes, and widths to suit a wide range of riders' preferences and needs.